GoedenqAp/SMVSSN/README.md

 ---

-## ⚙️ Dataset
+## Dataset

-Event.db contains the data we compiled from DrugBank 5.1.3 verision.
-It has 4 tables:
+The folder 'table' contains the data.
+It has 9 tables:

-1.drug contains 572 kinds of drugs and their features.

-2.event contains the 37264 DDIs between the 572 kinds of drugs.

-3.extraction is the process result of NLPProcess.
-Each interaction is transformed to a tuple: {mechanism, action, drugA, drugB}

-4.event_numer lists the kinds of DDI events and their occurence frequency.
+1.The eight mat files under the 8anti_mat folder represent the data used in the comparison experiments

+2.The 1000.xlsx file is the data used in the new Comparison Experiments section

+## Requirement
+- numpy (==1.24.3)
+- pytorch (==2.3.1)
+- spikingjelly
+- scikit-learn (==1.4.2)